javascript-tutorial/en.javascript.info/1-js/4-data-structures/7-array/article.md

 fruits.age = 25; // create a property with an arbitrary name
 ```

-That's possible, because are objects at base.
+That's possible, because arrays are objects at base.
 We can add any properties to them.

 But the engine will see that we're working with the array as with a regular object.
-Array-specific optimizations will be turned off, their benefits disappear.
+Array-specific optimizations are not suited for such cases and will be turned off, their benefits disappear.

 The ways to misuse an array:

 - Add a non-numeric property like `arr.test = 5`.
-- Make holes, like add `arr[0]` and then `arr[1000]`.
+- Make holes, like: add `arr[0]` and then `arr[1000]` (and nothing between them).
-- Fill the array in reverse order, like `arr[1000]`, `arr[999]` and so on.
+- Fill the array in the reverse order, like `arr[1000]`, `arr[999]` and so on.

 Please think of arrays as about special structures to work with the *ordered data*.
 They provide special methods for that.
-And there's the `length` property for that too, which auto-increases and decreases when we add/remove the data.

-Arrays are specially suited and carefully tuned inside Javascript engines to work with ordered data, please use them this way.
+Arrays are carefully tuned inside Javascript engines to work with contiguous ordered data, please use them this way.
 And if you need arbitrary keys, chances are high that you actually require a regular object `{}`.

 ## Performance